drissamri/beautiful-jekyll/_posts/2017-02-22-lets-encrypt-cloudfoundry-bluemix.md

 Upload Succeeded
 ```

-The benefit of using this method over the previous Cloud Foundry method is that your certificates are automatically uploaded to Bluemix for your existing domain.
-This means you don't have to manually download them from your instances and upload them.
-Your website, in my case `drissamri.me`, should now be available over https.
+Your website, in my case `drissamri.me`, should now already be available over https.
 If you want to copy the certificates, you just need to follow the instructions in the output.
 This is done using by ssh'ing into your application using `cf ssh letsencrypt` and copying the files located in `~/app/conf/live/YOURDOMAIN/`.

 ## Continue your HTTPS journey
 1. [Getting started with HTTPS: Overview]({{site.url}}{% link _posts/2017-02-22-getting-started-https.md %})